dkoneill/sysadmin_notes/synology_nut_guide.md

 # Connect Synology NAS to a Linux NUT Server (UPS Monitoring)

 Use this guide to configure your Synology NAS to monitor a UPS managed by a NUT server on a Linux machine.

+This document makes the following assumptions:
+ * A cyberpower UPS
+ * Connected via a USB cable to a Linux box of some sort at 10.10.0.17
+ * Network UPS Tools are installed ```apt install nut```
+ * A NUT client device at 10.10.0.18

 ---